-Mr. GREGORIO MARAÑÓN Y BERTRÁN DE LIS
+MR. GREGORIO MARAÑÓN

-Mr. Gregorio Marañón is the Chairman of the Compañía de Distribución Integral Logista Holdings S.A.
-He also serves as Chairman of Universal Music and of Air City Madrid Sur; he is member of the Board of Directors of Patrimonio Nacional and Chairman of the Board of the Teatro Real opera house.
+Mr. Gregorio Marañón is the Chairman of the Board of Directors of the Compañía de Distribución Integral Logista Holdings, position he holds since his first appointment as Director of the Company.

+He also serves as Chairman of Universal Music, Air City Madrid Sur and El Español; he is member of the Board of Directors of Patrimonio Nacional, Chairman of the Board of the Teatro Real opera house, and member of the Advisory Board of AGBAR.

-He has a wide experience in the financial, business, academic and legal spheres, having being General Manager of Banco Urquijo, Chairman of Banif, Chairman and founder of Gescapital, and Director in BBVA, Argentaria, Banco de Jerez and Zurich Seguros.
-He also was Chairman of Roche Farma, and member of the Advisor Board of Vodafone, among other positions.
+He has a wide experience in the financial, business, academic, legal and cultural management areas.
+He was general manager of Banco Urquijo, Chairman of Banif, Chairman and founder of Gescapital, and Director in BBVA, Argentaria and Zurich Seguros.
+He also was Chairman of Roche Farma, and member of the Advisory Board of Vodafone, among other positions.